davidmintz/court-interpreters-office/README.md

 # acknowledgments

-Our server-side code is being developed in PHP 7.3 (and tested against 7.2 - 7.4) and relies heavily on the  [Laminas MVC Framework](https://docs.laminas.dev/) (formerly Zend) and the [Doctrine Object Relational Mapper](http://www.doctrine-project.org/projects/orm.html).
+Our server-side code is works with PHP 7.2 - 7.4, and relies heavily on the  [Laminas MVC Framework](https://docs.laminas.dev/) (formerly Zend) and the [Doctrine Object Relational Mapper](http://www.doctrine-project.org/projects/orm.html).
 The  front end makes use of [Bootstrap front-end framework](http://getbootstrap.com/), the [jQuery Javascript library](http://jquery.com/), and more.
 We are boundlessly grateful to the people who make these superb tools available.